BenjaminSchwessinger/Bacter-Tutorial/README.md

 Individual ARGs sampled from the posterior are poor representations of the inference result at best, and at worst they may be completely misleading.
-This is because they contain no indication in the uncertainty inherent in what the sequence data tells us of the events they describe.
-Thus, while a single ARG sample may contain features that are well-supported by the data, the same ARG will likely contain many features that have little or no support at all.
+This is because they contain no indication of the uncertainty inherent in what the sequence data tells us of the events they describe.
+Thus, while a single sampled ARG may contain features that are well-supported by the data, the same ARG will likely contain many features that have little or no support at all.

-What is needed is some kind of picture of the posterior \_distribution\_ over ARG space instead of a single point estimate.
+What is needed is some kind of picture of the posterior _distribution_ over ARG space instead of a single point estimate.
 Unfortunately, the optimal route to producing such a summary is currently an open research question.
 However, Bacter provides an implementation of an algorithm for